NordicSemiconductor/pc-nrfconnect-ble/README.md

 ## Testing

-Unit testing of all packages can be performed by running:
+Unit testing can be performed by running:

     npm test